wagtail/wagtail/docs/reference/pages/model_reference.md

 ## `Workflow`

-Workflows represent sequences of tasks which much be approved for an action to be performed on a page - typically publication.
+Workflows represent sequences of tasks which must be approved for an action to be performed on an object - typically publication.

 ### Database fields